OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 One of the major benefits of using Terraform in a continuous delivery and deployment tool is that you can focus on writing the code, not manually deploying it.
 Combining Octopus and Terraform allows you to automate the entire lifecycle.

-## The Terraform Code
+## The Terraform code

 To create a resource or service in Azure, you need to write the HCL code.
 In this section, I show you the HCL code to create a Resource Group in Azure using Terraform.

-### The Azure Terraform Provider
+### The Azure Terraform provider

-Whenever you interact with a Terraform provider, you need to specify some inputs and authentication in the code block.
+Whenever you interact with a Terraform provider, you need to specify some inputs and authentication in a code block.
 The provider that is used to interact with Azure is the [`azurerm` provider](https://www.terraform.io/docs/providers/azurerm/index.html).

 There are four ways to authenticate to the `azurerm` Terraform provider: